 Woodrow Wilson NJ Teaching Fellowship

-In partnership with the Woodrow Wilson Foundation, Newark Public Schools, and Orange Public Schools, Montclair State University is excited to now offer the Woodrow Wilson NJ Teaching Fellowship (WWTF) Program, MSU's urban teacher residency program.
+In partnership with the Woodrow Wilson Foundation, Newark Public Schools, and Orange Public Schools, Montclair State University (MSU) is excited to now offer the Woodrow Wilson NJ Teaching Fellowship (WWTF) Program, MSU's urban teacher residency program.
 The WWTF Program is an innovative 13-month, apprenticeship-based program for individuals with a deep commitment to teaching mathematics or science in a high-need school district.
 Working from the model of medical residencies, the program provides on-site graduate education, intensive classroom experiences with a master teacher, and three years of mentoring and professional development in the schools where they teach.
 Resident Fellows will work with faculty in both the College of Education and Human Services as well as the College of Science and Mathematics.
 Those who successfully complete the program will earn their MAT degree and teacher certification simultaneously.
 Graduates then make a three-year commitment to teach in one of the partner school districts.

 Based on research about successful programs, the Residency Fellowship:

 - embeds Resident Fellows from day one in schools, focusing their master’s degree coursework on classroom experiences;

 - provides on-site all the coursework needed for a twelve-month Master of Arts in Teaching (MAT) and state certification;

 - provides additional professional development support to the master teachers and school leaders to reinforce the school’s focus on learning and continuous improvement at all levels;